Updated: Feb. 24, 2020

 - Financial reasons.
-The relative who sponsors you must be able to support you, so you don’t end up relying on the public assistance.
+The relative who sponsors you must be able to support you.

 - Health-related reasons.
-You cannot have a disease that makes you a public health risk, nor may you have a dangerous physical or mental disorder.
+You cannot have a disease that makes you a public health risk.

 - Immigration history.
 If you’ve ever entered the U.S. illegally or overstayed a visa by six months or longer, you may be deemed inadmissible.

 - Criminal history.
 Applicants who have been charged and/or convicted of certain crimes, such as violent felonies, drug offenses and terrorism, may be deemed inadmissible.

 In order to make sure you are eligible to apply and that you choose the correct application for your situation, you can use SimpleCitizen’s free eligibility quiz here.

 By answering just a few easy questions you can determine if you are eligible to apply.
 Here’s how it works: